itsmebc/hospitals_voronoi/README.md

 <br>

 <h3>Why?</h3>
 There are many areas in the US where immediate medical attention is impossible.
 According to a study* done by the Pew Research Center, the average rural American lives 10.5 miles from their nearest hospital.
-This project explores how the geography of the US would change if counties were abolished in favor of hospital centralization.
+This project explores how the geography of the US would change if counties were replaced by vicinity to a hospital.

 <br>